 A country marked by political instability and natural disasters

-Historically, Haiti has always been a country with a significantly uneven distribution of income: roughly 50 per cent of the country's wealth is owned by only one per cent of its population.
+Historically, Haiti has always been a country with a significantly uneven distribution of income.
+Approximately 80 per cent of Haitians live in poverty, most of them under precarious conditions.

 Hundreds of thousands of children at risk

 After Hurricane Matthew, SOS Children's Villages distributed food to local vulnerable families near Les Cayes (Photo: M. Eliscar Getro).